Short course immune induction therapy: Campath-1H

 Although it is not thought to directly target components of the TCR/CD3 complex, Alemtuzumab, or Campath-1H, has been utilized because of its strong ability to deplete T cells, in many cases for up to 3 years.
 It is a monoclonal antibody that targets CD52, a protein that is expressed on the surface of mature lymphocytes.
 Originally approved for B cell cancers, its use has spread to off-label indications.
 One such indication includes renal transplantation, whereby its use remains controversial.
 This is not because the antibody is not extremely efficient at immune-suppressing patients, but due to the inherent risk of patients developing serious complications.
-Furthermore, the use of Alemtuzumab in transplantation may also be a question related to reimbursement, as it is comparably cheaper to other drugs used to treat clinical episodes of transplant rejection, and it can significantly shorten the duration of a patients hospital visit.
+Furthermore, the use of Alemtuzumab in transplantation may also be a question related to reimbursement, as it is comparably cheaper to other drugs used to treat clinical episodes of transplant rejection, and it can significantly shorten the duration of a patient's hospital visit.
 Alemtuzumab is now being tested in clinical trials for the treatment of autoimmune diseases, such as Multiple Sclerosis, where it has shown considerable promise at preventing multiple sclerosis symptoms in Relapsing-Remitting patients.
 However, many patients treated with alemtuzumab went on to develop other autoimmune diseases, especially those involving the thymus, as well as a plethora of infections.
 In general, the data suggest that alemtuzumab is excellent at inducing immune suppression.
 However, as a SCITT agent, it appears to overstep the required immune modulation, placing patients at unnecessary risk.